indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 A classic example is an annual production deployment schedule.
 If a deployment is done once a year, the batch size is huge; a year's worth of work being deployed in a single step.
 Similarly to the car plant, if anything goes wrong, the entire batch has to be rolled back.
-We must find and fix issues in it, test it and redeploy it.
-These kinds of events are disruptive to the flow of work.
-Not only do we have to deal with unplanned work, but we have to deal with work that moves from *right to left* in the value stream.
-Because of delayed feedback, it's more time consuming to resolve the issues that caused the failure.
-The time between when the error was made and when it was discovered is long and naturally, knowledge fades over time, making it more difficult to fix the issues.
+Naturally, knowledge fades over time, making it more difficult to find the fix the issues that caused the failure.

 <figure class="align-center">
   <img src="{{ '/images/2020-04-01-3-ways-of-devops/large-batch.png' | absolute_url }}" alt="">